akubonin/DocuMan/README.md

 ## Contributors

-- Tom Schwabe
+- Tom Schwabe (original author)
+- Giovanni Silvotti
 - Andro Kubonin
-- Giovanni Silvotti

 ---

 *Note: This POC is part of an ongoing project and is subject to changes and improvements.*